Jokic powers Denver past Portland 108-100 - WHIZ News

 TIP INS

-Nuggets: Former Oregon center Bol Bol, the son of Manute Bol, warmed up with the Nuggets.
-A second-round pick, he signed to a two-way contract with the team.
+Nuggets: Former Oregon center Bol Bol, the son of Manute Bol, warmed up with the Nuggets but was not available to play.
+A second-round pick, he signed to a two-way contract with the team. … The 18 3-pointers were the team’s most for an opener. … Michael Porter Jr., the No. 14 draft pick in 2018 who sat out last season as he recovered from back surgery, did not play for the Nuggets.

 Trail Blazers: Gasol, who is still rehabbing from foot surgery, did not play. … Lillard addressed the crowd before the game: “Rip City!
 Rip City!
 We would like to welcome you to our 50th season, and hopefully our best.” … The previous record for longest winning streak in home openers was 14, held by Boston from 1979-92.